Compositional equivalences based on Open pNets: Semantics of Open pNets

 \subsection{Bisimulation for open pNets -- a composable bisimulation theory}

-As our symbolic operational semantics provides an open automaton, we can apply the notion of strong (symbolic) bisimulation on automata to open pNets: \begin{definition}[FH-bisimulation for open pNets] Two pNets are FH-bisimilar if there exists a relation between their associated automata that is an FH-bisimulation and their initial states are in the relation (i.e. the predicate associated with the initial states is verifiable). \end{definition}
+As our symbolic operational semantics provides an open automaton, we can apply the notion of strong (symbolic) bisimulation on automata to open pNets. \begin{defi}[FH-bisimulation for open pNets] Two pNets are FH-bisimilar if there exists a relation between their associated automata that is an FH-bisimulation and their initial states are in the relation (i.e. the predicate associated with the initial states is verifiable). \end{defi}

 We can now prove that pNet composition preserves FH-bisimulation.
 More precisely, one can define two preservation properties, namely 1) when one hole of a pNet is filled by two bisimilar other (open) pNets; and 2) when the same hole in two bisimilar pNets are filled by the same pNet, in other words, composing a pNet with two bisimilar contexts.
 The general case will be obtained by transitivity of the bisimulation relation (Theorem~\ref{thm-equiv}).